 These two groups help steer the development of our programme: the story line and its trueness to life, the props and set that best reflect reality, and the points they consider of critical importance for participants to take away.

 4. What is the typical outcome of your programmes?

-We have been exploring simulations, designing and running them since 2014 and have observed participants becoming more motivated and better able to relate to the social issue when they are doing their community service.
-We hope our Empathy Experience simulation can inspire more social projects and further engagement of underserved communities in all aspect of the economy.
+We have been exploring social experiences, designing and running them since 2014 and have observed participants becoming more motivated and better able to relate to the social issue when they are doing their community service.
+We hope our Social Experience can inspire more inclusivity and further engagement of underserved communities in all aspect of the economy.

 To learn more about the outcome of our programmes, kindly take a look at our research study conducted in partnership with the Singapore University of Technology and Design.

-5. What is the intensity of the simulations?
+5. What is the intensity of the programme?

-The intensity varies with each individuals but some simulations could be more intense than the others.
-Our simulations are checked for safety and participants can be assured that they will not come to any actual harm.
-At any point during the experience, if participants feel they cannot manage, they may step out of the simulation and speak with our experienced staff.
+The intensity varies with each individuals but some programme could be more intense than the others.
+Our programmes are checked for safety and participants can be assured that they will not come to any actual harm.
+At any point during the experience, if participants feel they cannot manage, they may step out of the programme and speak with our experienced staff.
 As of date, no participant has requested that.